 Beramkale temple, the lesser known temples of Turkey, is an amazing temple, especially for its theatrical views.
 It also has a small pebble beach nearby which adds to the beauty of the village of this temple.
 Unlike many other archaeological sites, if you visit this temple you can visit the sea and a hilltop simultaneously, which is a major attraction for the tourists who visit this picturesque place.
-This temple’s town, Assos, was a small but rich town historically if the pages of history are to be believed.
+This temples town, Assos, was a small but rich town historically if the pages of history are to be believed.
 This temple, mostly unseen and unheard by many tourists is a must visit for those who love to explore the unknown territories of the world and it will not disappoint them.
-This is one of the oldest Hindu temples in Istanbul Turkey you can say, at least nearby it.

 Location: Aydin Province, Turkey